nazmulb/docker/README.md

 #### Building images with a Dockerfile:

-The `Dockerfile` uses a basic DSL (Domain Speci c Language) with instructions for building Docker images.
+The `Dockerfile` uses a basic DSL (Domain Specific Language) with instructions for building Docker images.
 Once we have a `Dockerfile` we then use the `docker build` command to build a new image from the instructions in the `Dockerfile`.

 ##### Our first Dockerfile: